drhsqlite/fossil-mirror/www/glossary.md

     target documents, not to the version contemporaneous with the source document.

-    The consequence is that if say something like…
+    The consequence is that if you say something like…

           $ fossil up 2020-04-01
           $ fossil ui

-    …you will **not** see the wiki as of April Fool’s Day in 2020.
-    You’ll see the current wiki article versions, same as if you ran it from a check-out of the tip-of-trunk.
+    …you will **not** see the wiki as of April Fool’s Day in 2020, but instead the current wiki article versions, the same as if you ran it from a check-out of the tip-of-trunk.

     Contrast embedded docs, which are not only version-controlled as